Chief Richard W. Myers Scholarship Fund

 An applicant must meet the following qualifications:

-(Police Foundation of Colorado Springs requires that the employee must be in good standing or have retired as such and PFCS will abide by CSPD’s current guidelines)
+The term "child(ren)" includes natural, foster, adopted, step-children or dependent child(ren) of a Civil Union Partner.
+Police Foundation of Colorado Springs requires that the employee must be in good standing or have retired as such and PFCS will abide by CSPD’s current guidelines.

 - Enrolled in an Associate degree (two-year) or in a Bachelor’s (four-year) program at an accredited college or university.

 - Must have a high school GPA of 3.0.

 In order for the Scholarship Committee to review your application, all applicants must submit the following:

 - An original typed application (not hand written).
 Click here for the application.